aoculi/react-authentication/README.md

 ## Introduction

-The primary goal of **React Authentication** is to store the JWT accessToken and optional user data returned by the authentication API during the login process.
-By managing these critical pieces of authentication information, this package simplifies the process of guarding certain pages in your React app, ensuring that only authenticated users can access them.
+**React Authentication** is a package designed for managing JWT access tokens and user data in your React applications.
+It streamlines the authentication process by:

+- **Storing JWT Access Tokens**: Securely handles the storage of JWT access tokens post-login, facilitating continuous user authentication throughout the app.
+- **Guarding Pages and Element Visibility**: Offers the ability to restrict access to certain pages for authenticated users, but also allows for displaying specific elements within your application based on the user's assigned roles, ensuring a secure and role-tailored user experience.

 ## Installation